MaximoVincente/reading-notes/README.md

 ***Hello Code102!
 My name is Maximo Vincente, I currently live in Philadelphia, and active Duty in the US Army.
 I am on the path to become a Software Engineer, and I will make sure to always have a growth mindset throught the process!
-Below is my GitHub link to follow my progress.***
+Below is my GitHub link to follow my progress I am also working on my B.S in Computer Science, although it has been challenging, I enjoy CS very much.
+Additionally, I have worked with many softwares used in military systems.
+Excited to go through this journey with y'all!.***

 [My GitHub Portfolio](https://github.com/MaximoVincente/).